Skaxly01/Kerbalism_KPBS/README.md

 # Kerbalism_KPBS
 Patch files to better use Kerbalism and the realism profile.

+0 - Realism.cfg_BAK - *** A backup with minor changes to keep the mighty SN from having to update again.
+Works with Kerbalism 1.1.3.
+Changes waste ratio for food and properly adds the newer small oxygen tank.

 1 - Patch file for KPBS.
 So close to calling it 1.0 I can smell it.
 Assume it's good enough for a career game?